mrcss-dev/app-showcase/README.md

 ### Fonts

 Add new font files to `/public/fonts` and reference them in `/src/styles/main.css` to change fonts.
+For easy integration of Google Fonts into your project, check out (Hermes)[https://github.com/cadensstudio/hermes].

 ## Project Structure